hypernormalisation/StatementOnScambuster/README.md

 I help oversee the management of the Golemagg server discord, and we spend a lot of time curating a fair and transparent list of infractions where players either behaved antisocially (using slurs or encouraging suicide/self-harm) and/or broke established loot rules that do not contravene Blizzard's rules (or do not contravene them badly enough for Blizzard to intervene).
-This list is of great value to our users in being alerted they are playing with people who will not respect their time or social boundaries before they commit a valuable lockout and their time to playing with others.
+This list is of great value to our users in being alerted they are playing with people who will not respect their efforts or social boundaries before they commit a valuable lockout and their time to playing with others.

 You state that "players were being unfairly blacklisted" - I would strongly argue that this is not the case for the Golemagg list, and this can be easily verified by going to our discord server at: